Schlachtgeschwader 1: Eastern Front

 The wing was sent north to assist with a powerful Soviet spring offensive around Izyum and Kharkov, which became known as the Second Battle of Kharkov.
 First and second group were based at Konstantinovk, and were immediately engaged against Soviet motorised and armoured forces.
 Second group lost three Hs 129s on 23 May—a severe blow to the recently established group.
 Another sources suggests four fell this day, but the group still made successful attacks.
 The base at Konstantinovka was bombed by 7 GShAP of the 4th Air Army but second group's Hs 129s were not seriously damaged and reported no loss—their rugged construction helped.
 The battle ended on 28 May.
 During the month the wing flew 1,467 sorties; 1,028 Bf 109 missions, 259 by the Hs 123s and 180 by the Hs 129s.

 Schl.G.
 1 supported the summer offensive Operation Blue (28 June), into the Caucasus and southern Russia.
 The distances caused logistical difficulties and the Panzer-Grenadier-Division Großdeutschland and 24th Panzer Division were stranded for two days until supplies could be flown in, all the while German land forces were subjected to relentless air attacks.
 The 8th Air Army meanwhile flew 3,546 attacks against German forces from 1 to 8 July 1942.
 The Germans could not understand how their enemy could mount such an effort given the supposed damage the VVS had taken.
-Most German estimates exaggerated losses; for example to relive the pressure Schl.G.
+Most German estimates exaggerated losses; for example to relieve the pressure Schl.G.
 1 was ordered to attack the airfield at Kamesnk.
 It claimed 20 aircraft, yet no more than one Pe-2 and an Su-2 of 270 BAD were actually destroyed.
 By 20 July, the wing had only 36 aircraft operational after the battles across the Donets and Don River.